 Yes there is reception at the campsite, but there is no reception inside the National Park.
 3G reception at the campsite is patchy.

 What is the maximum number of guests?

-The camp has four safari tents that can accommodate eight adults because this would provide for a more personalized service by our staff and ensure that you relax and enjoy your stay with us.
+The camp has five safari tents that can accommodate 10 adults because this would provide for a more personalized service by our staff and ensure that you relax and enjoy your stay with us.
 Single folding beds to accommodate children can be provided (advanced notice required).
-Three of the safari tents have king sized double beds, while one has two single beds.
-Tents are equipped with draped mosquito nets, a pedestal fan and attached toilets with proper flush toilets.
-The camp also has running water.
+Three of the safari tents have king sized double beds, while two tents have two single beds.
+Tents are equipped with draped mosquito nets, two pedestal fans and attached toilets with proper flush toilets.
+The camp also has running water and hot water showers.